nf-core/eager/docs/usage.md

 sometimes you may have such large data you run out even after the default 3 retries.

-To fix this you need to change the default memory requirements for process that is breaking.
+To fix this you need to change the default memory requirements for the process that is breaking.
 We can do this by making a custom profile, which we then provide to the Nextflow run command.

 For example, lets say it's the `markduplicates` process that is running out of memory.